argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 2. Open the `submit-bert-pretrain-job-LBS1024.sh` file, and change `OUTDIR` to location of the finetune folder.
 Example: `OUTDIR=$HOME/finetune`

-3. Submit your job (1 RDU is used here).
-Example:
+3. SambaNova uses SLURM for job submission and queueing.
+We will use sbatch to submit our job to the job scheduler.
+Please refer to [Sambanova Documentation](https://www.alcf.anl.gov/support/ai-testbed-userdocs/sambanova/Job-Queuing-and-Submission/index.html) for further details.
+In the following example, 1 RDU is used:

    ```bash
       $ sbatch --output=log_bert_squad.out --gres=rdu:1 -c 8 submit-bert-squad-job.sh